wazuh/wazuh-documentation/source/pci-dss/policy-monitoring.rst

 | Sources of industry-accepted system hardening standards may include, but are not limited to: Center for Internet Security (CIS), International Organization for Standardization (ISO), SysAdmin Audit Network Security (SANS), Institute National Institute of Standards Technology (NIST).
 |

-Wazuh includes out-of-the-box CIS baselines for Debian and Red Hat and other baselines could be created for other systems or applications, just by adding the corresponding rootcheck file:
+Wazuh includes out-of-the-box, CIS baselines for Debian and Red Hat.
+Other baselines could be created for other systems or applications as well, just by adding the corresponding rootcheck file:

 .. code-block:: xml